-- 45 approaches to support intelligent automation and decision support, which can range from quality control to application-oriented post-processing workflows.
+- 35 conditioning, non-uniqueness, and over-fitting; (v) ML approaches that enhance modeling and simulation to support, e.g., multi-scale, multi-physics simulations in terms of improved model parameterization or model acceleration; and (vi) ML approaches to support intelligent automation and decision support, which can range from quality control to application-oriented post-processing workflows.
 Arguably, all of these criteria are fundamental to the uses of ML in ocean prediction.
-Next, following the review by Reichstein et al. (2019), it is useful to distinguish different categories of ML applications, (A) classification and anomaly detection, which is concerned with, e.g., finding extreme event patterns or the classification of important structures or regimes; (B) regression, which is concerned with state reconstruction of important state variables, - 50 parameters, or diagnostics (metrics) from available data; and (C) state prediction, ranging from nowcasting to operational forecasting, to sub-seasonal to seasonal prediction.
-A comprehensive collection of review articles on deep learning in Earth sciences is Camps-Valls et al. (2021), covering both algorithmic foundations as well as examples of all three categories.
-Because the subject of this document is on ocean prediction, we will focus the following on the third category, state prediction or forecasting.
-To keep this review manageable, we will not review the interesting subjects of ML applications for state - 55 reconstruction, downscaling, or classification.
+Next, following the review by Reichstein et al. (2019), it is useful to distinguish different categories of ML applications.
+(A) - 40 classification and anomaly detection, which is concerned with, e.g., finding extreme event patterns or the classification of important structures or regimes; (B) regression, which is concerned with state reconstruction of important state variables, parameters, or diagnostics (metrics) from available data; and (C) state prediction, ranging from nowcasting to operational forecasting, to sub-seasonal to seasonal prediction.
+A comprehensive collection of review articles on deep learning in Earth sciences is Camps-Valls et al. (2021), covering both algorithmic foundations as well as examples of all three categories. - 45 Because the subject of this document is on ocean prediction, we will focus the following on the third category, state prediction or forecasting.
+To keep this review manageable, we will not review the interesting subjects of ML applications for state reconstruction, downscaling, or classification.